 Most cornbread recipes call for equal amounts of cornmeal and all-purpose flour.
 Since we choose to eat sprouted whole grains whenever possible, white flour is not a consideration.
 And to compensate for the stronger flavor of whole wheat, I adjust the ratio to include more corn flour than wheat flour so there isn’t a pronounced wheat-y taste.
 By changing the corn-to-wheat flour ratio, this hearty, moist cornbread has a delicious sweetcorn flavor.

 Sprouted wheat flour is interchangeable with regular whole wheat in this recipe if that’s what you have.
 If there is any distinguishable difference in the taste of sprouted wheat it would be a less bitter, more mild wheat flavor.
-Even thought the sprouted corn flour we use in this recipe may be a little harder to find in stores, I still recommend it.
+Even though the sprouted corn flour we use in this recipe may be a little harder to find in stores, I still recommend it.
 It is available on line or you can use (non-GMO) corn meal as a substitute.
 Due to shipping costs, it is always less expensive to buy flour at a local health food store so when I do purchase on line, I order larger quantities to save on the unit cost of shipping.

 Whether you use sprouted flour, add-ins, cast iron—it’s up to you—just be sure you have butter and honey close-by.